gaysianthirdspace/g3s-site/content/about.md

 In light of this reality, we created the Gaysian Third Space (G3S), an alternative global platform for individuals looking for Community.
 A Community that is a safe and supportive environment where members encourage each other to grow and mature as they explore their identities.
 A Community where we can share our stories and struggles on coming out, family, school/career, romance, body image, relationships, and other experiences that perhaps only fellow gaysians can fully understand.
 A Community that gives voice to our “multiple minority” experiences on timely issues, because our perspectives are valid and deserve to be heard.
 That is our vision for Gaysian Third Space.

+{{< anchor history >}}
+## History
+{{< /anchor >}}

+__2015__: Fish and Jeffrey meet in September and, with input from friends in the community, develop a vision for G3S as a safe and welcoming community to support gaysians in the process of personal growth and identity formation.
+Fish and Jeffrey launch the Tumblr blog and the LINE chat group to curate an online collection of gaysian stories and to facilitate discussions.

+__2016__: Anthony gets involved in the Tumblr blog as its first guest curator.
+Fish, Jeffrey, and Charles begin collaborating on The Gaysian Diaries.
+Fish and Jeffrey launch the G3S mentorship program.
+Fish and Jeffrey host the first in-person meetups in Los Angeles and San Francisco.
+These meetups mark the start of the G3S regional chapters in these areas.

+__2017__: Andrew, Ethan, Anthony, and Charles start helping out as part of a newly expanded G3S administrative team.
+Andrew launches the G3S Facebook page as another way for members of our community to engage with each other.
+The LA chapter hosts monthly meetups, and the SF Bay Area chapter hosts quarterly meetups in SF.
+Administrative team members maintain ongoing projects and lay the foundations for new long-term initiatives.

+__2018__ *in progress*: Fish and Ethan officially launch the G3S website to document and enable discovery of G3S's various projects in one location.
+The SF Bay Area chapter begins hosting meetups in the South Bay.

 {{< anchor team >}}
 ## The G3S Team
 {{< /anchor >}}

 ### Administrative Team